-Georgia Police Shoot, Kill Family’s Dog Then Force Owner To Cut Off Its Head
+Georgia Police Shoot, Kill Family’s Dog, Then Force Owner To Cut Off Its Head

 Goodwin, who filmed the incident, claims that after initially refusing to cut off his dog’s head, a Crawford County sheriff’s deputy assaulted him by slamming him on the hood of his truck.

-It is unclear as to why police were called to the man’s property but reportedly police shot and killed Goodwin’s dog after it charged at officers.
+It is unclear as to why police were called to the man’s property, but police reportedly shot and killed Goodwin’s dog after it charged at officers.
 Unfortunately, Goodwin’s children witnessed the horrifying incident as the deputy gunned down their beloved family pet.

 After shooting Goodwin’s dog in front of his kids, an officer can be heard in the video telling him to remove its head.

-As a report from The Free Thought Project notes, removing the head of an animal is standard procedure for health departments when testing an animal for rabies as the only definitive way to determine if an animal had rabies is to examine the brain.
+As a report from the Free Thought Project notes, removing the head of an animal is standard procedure for health departments when testing an animal for rabies as the only definitive way to determine if an animal had rabies is to examine the brain.
 This is impossible to do while alive.
 The procedure is meant to be done by a trained professional, not the animal’s owner.

 Although the dog didn’t bite anyone, Officer Hollis, who can be seen in the video wearing a purple shirt, demanded that Goodwin produce shot records.
 Hollis became irate when Goodwin told them he didn’t have them, although he did state he believed the dog was current on its shots.